Black: 12th and 13th centuries

 In fashion, black did not have the prestige of red, the color of the nobility.
 It was worn by Benedictine monks as a sign of humility and penitence.
 In the 12th century a famous theological dispute broke out between the Cistercian monks, who wore white, and the Benedictines, who wore black.
 A Benedictine abbot, Pierre the Venerable, accused the Cistercians of excessive pride in wearing white instead of black.
 Saint Bernard of Clairvaux, the founder of the Cistercians responded that black was the color of the devil, hell, "of death and sin", while white represented "purity, innocence and all the virtues".

 Black symbolized both power and secrecy in the medieval world.
 The emblem of the Holy Roman Empire of Germany was a black eagle.
 The black knight in the poetry of the Middle Ages was an enigmatic figure, hiding his identity, usually wrapped in secrecy.

 Black ink, invented in China, was traditionally used in the Middle Ages for writing, for the simple reason that black was the darkest color and therefore provided the greatest contrast with white paper or parchment, making it the easiest color to read.
 It became even more important in the 15th century, with the invention of printing.
 A new kind of ink, printer's ink, was created out of soot, turpentine and walnut oil.
-The new ink made it possible to spread ideas to a mass audience through printed books, and to popularize art through black and white engravings and prints.
+The new ink made it possible to spread ideas to a mass audience through printed books, and to popularize art through black and white prints.
 Because of its contrast and clarity, black ink on white paper continued to be the standard for printing books, newspapers and documents; and for the same reason black text on a white background is the most common format used on computer screens.